-The Health and Community Services Department (the Department) will provide emergency hospital treatment in the Emergency Department free of charge to anyone who needs it.
+The Health and Community Services Department (the Department) will provide emergency hospital treatment in the Emergency Department free1 of charge to anyone who needs it.

-For visitors not covered by an existing Reciprocal Health Agreement (RHA) and nonresidents this free treatment is limited to emergency acute care provided in the Emergency Department.
+For visitors not covered by an existing Reciprocal Health Agreement (RHA) and nonresidents2 this free1 treatment is limited to emergency acute care provided in the Emergency Department.